-(A) Different meanings of rate may lead to confusion, if the normalization is not sufficiently specified.
-Results are frequently expressed as mass-specific flux, $J{mX}$ , per mg protein, dry or wet weight (mass).
-Cell volume, $V{\text{cell}}$ , may be used for normalization (volume-specific flux, $J{V\text{cell}}$ ), which must be clearly distinguished from flow per cell, $I{N\text{cell}}$ , or flux, $J_V$ , expressed for methodological reasons volume of the measurement system.
+(A) When expressing metabolic 'rate' measured in a chamber, a fundamental distinction is made between relating the rate to the experimental sample (left) or chamber (right).
+The different meanings of rate need to be specified by the chosen normalization.
+Left: Results are expressed as mass-specific flux, J{mX} , per mg protein, dry or wet weight (mass).
+Cell volume, V{ce} , may be used for normalization (volume-specific flux, Right: Flow per chamber, I, or flux per chamber volume, J_V , are merely reported methodological reasons.